Versi Bahasa Indonesia dapat dibaca di: Ini Dia 30 Kuliner Halal Di Medan Yang Wajib Kamu Coba!

 Operating Hours: 11.00 PM – 16.00 PM (Closed on Friday)

 The specialty in this particular stall is the generous serving of meatballs in a bowl.
-Filled to the brim with its thicker in consistency gravy, you don’t have to be worried that you’ll be left unsatisfied.
+Filled to the brim with its thick in consistency gravy, you don’t have to be worried that you’ll be left unsatisfied.

 Mie Sop MethodistAddress: No. 17, Hang Tuah Street